agi-brain/xuance/docs/source/documents/usage/installation.rst

 The library can be run at Linux, Windows, MacOS, and EulerOS, etc. It is easy to be installed.

-Before installing **XuanPolicy**, you should install Anaconda_ to prepare a python environment.
+Before installing **XuanCe**, you should install Anaconda_ to prepare a python environment.

-After that, open a terminal and install **XuanPolicy** by the following steps.
+After that, open a terminal and install **XuanCe** by the following steps.
-You can choose two ways to install XuanPolicy.
+You can choose two ways to install XuanCe.

 .. raw:: html